retrography/retrography.github.io/_posts/2014-05-03-so-one-day-neo4j-goes-to-r.markdown

 layout: post
 title: "So, one day Neo4j goes to R"
 date: 2014-05-03
-keywords: "r neo4j graphs databases statistics sna code gist"
+keywords: "r, neo4j, graphs, databases, statistics, sna, code, gist"
 ---

 ___This post is obsolete!
 It has several known bugs.
 In order to work with Neo4j in R, please refer to Nicole White's [RNeo4j](https://github.com/nicolewhite/Rneo4j).___